spardoel/Sign-language-recognition/Posts/2022-09-23_Sign_language_interpreter_blog_11.md

 https://user-images.githubusercontent.com/102377660/192034316-aaabfbe7-3f8e-4183-a863-746e90e1cfba.mov

 Pretty cool!
-As you can see, the model hand tracking is good but isn't perfect.
-Then the palm is vidible the tracking is excellent, but it gets confused when the hands are on top of each other, or when the hand is not fully visible.
-The next step was to break down the model outputs to access the coordinates of the hands.
-These positional coordinates would be the inputs for my classification model.
+As you can see, the model hand tracking is good but isn't perfect. when the palm is visible, the tracking is excellent.
+But the model gets confused when the hands are on top of each other, or when the hand is not fully visible.

 ### Testing hand tracking on the dataset

 I wanted to see if the hand tracking model could be run on the videos in the dataset.
-I used the mediapipe example code as a starting place and modified some of my existing code.
-In a few minutes I was able to generate videos from the database with the hand tracking visualization.
+I used the mediapipe example code as a starting point and modified some of my existing code.
+In just a few minutes, I was able to generate videos from the database with the hand tracking visualization.
+Take a look.

-Here are the words 'Go', 'Book' and 'Computer' after running the mediapipe hand tracking.
+Here are the words 'Go', 'Book' and 'Computer' after running the mediapipe hand tracking on the augmented videos.

 Here is the word 'Go'